hjkwonispl/tgw/README.md

   2. Put and **extract 'aligned.tar'** in tgw/data/aligned
   3. Execute **'make_adience_data.py'**

-Or, you can download pre-processed Adience dataset with download/download_database.py
+(Recommended) Or, you can download pre-processed Adience dataset with download/download_database.py

 ### Build Cuda Kernels
 To speed up training, we implemented forward and backward pass of TGW in